Chickasaw: History

-The first European contact with the Chickasaw ancestors was in 1540 when Spanish explorer Hernando de Soto encountered them and stayed in one of their towns, most likely near present-day Tupelo, Mississippi.
+The first European contact with the Chickasaw was in 1540 when Spanish explorer Hernando de Soto encountered the tribe and stayed in one of their towns, most likely near present-day Starkville, Mississippi.
+The Chickasaw were alert around the Spanish, placing war banners implying their intentions for when they would meet the Spanish.
+The Chickasaw additionally gathered intel that the Spanish recently fought a nearly-lost battle in the town of Mabila, led by leader Tascalusa, only a few months prior to the Spanish entering their territory.
+In the winter of 1540, conflict finally struck between Chickasaw warriors and the Spanish Explorers.
+The reasonings for the battle vary from Spanish looting Chickasaw food storages, to general heated animosity between the two groups.
 After various disagreements, the Chickasaw attacked the De Soto expedition in a nighttime raid, nearly destroying the force.
 The Spanish moved on quickly.

 The Chickasaw began to establish trading relationships with English colonists in the Province of Carolina after that colony was established in 1670.
 After acquiring firearms from colonial merchants in Carolina, Chickasaw raiders began to attack settlements belonging to a rival tribe, the Choctaw, in order to acquire captives which they sold to the colonists.
 These raids largely subsided after the Choctaw acquired firearms of their own from the French.

 Allied with British colonists in the Southern Colonies, the Chickasaw were often at war with the French and the Choctaw in the 18th century, such as in the Battle of Ackia on May 26, 1736.
 Skirmishes continued until France ceded its claims to the region east of the Mississippi River after being defeated by the British in the Seven Years' War (called the French and Indian War in North America).

 Following the American Revolutionary War, in 1793–94, the Chickasaw under Chief Piomingo fought as allies of the new United States under General Anthony Wayne against the Indians of the old Northwest Territory.
-The Shawnee and other, allied Northwest Indians were defeated in the Battle of Fallen Timbers on August 20, 1794.
+The Shawnee and other allied Northwest Indians were defeated in the Battle of Fallen Timbers on August 20, 1794.

 A 19th-century historian, Horatio Cushman, wrote, "Neither the Choctaws nor Chicksaws ever engaged in war against the American people, but always stood as their faithful allies."
 Cushman believed the Chickasaw, along with the Choctaw, may have had origins in present-day Mexico and migrated north.
-That theory does not have consensus; archeological research, as noted above, has revealed the peoples had long histories in the Mississippi area and independently developed complex cultures.
+Frenchman Le Clerc Milfort, when writing about the Creek Indians, echoed the same view.
+That theory, however, does not have consensus; archeological research, as noted above, has revealed the peoples had long histories in the Mississippi area and independently developed complex cultures.